Want a FREE copy of the Workplace Wellness Checklist? Yes

 Me time ideas if you have 5-15 minutes:

-- Meditate – find a guided mediation app if you need something to get you started
+Meditate – find a guided meditation app if you need something to get you started.

 Me time ideas if you have 15-45 minutes: